flgkd/integer-linear-programming-notes/notes/05-column-generation-and-ilp-applications.md

 There is no contradiction.

-We relaxed the integer master problem before applying Column Generation.
+The original pattern-based Cutting Stock formulation is an ILP, but Column Generation has solved its LP relaxation.

+Therefore:

-Therefore, the result is the optimal solution of the **LP relaxation**, not the optimal integer solution of the original Cutting Stock Problem.
+> **The Column Generation result is the optimal LP solution of the full pattern-based Master Problem, not automatically the optimal integer solution of the Cutting Stock Problem.**

-If we solve the integer restricted master problem using the five generated columns, one integer solution is
+If we restore integrality and solve the integer restricted master problem using the five generated columns, one solution is

 $$
 y=